olaeid-code/MultiCloudDevOpsProject/README.md

  `Build Image` stage builds the Docker image using the specified Dockerfile.

  `Push Image` stage pushes the built Docker image to a Docker registry.

+ ### Credentials
+ - Configure Docker credentials in Jenkins as "Secret text" or "Secret file" and refer to them in the script.

+# Automated Deployment Pipeline